EmbarkStudios/wg-ui/README.md

 When running in production, we recommend using the latest release as opposed to `latest`.

+Important to know is that you need to have WireGuard installed on the machine in order for this to work, as this is 'just' a UI to manage WireGuard configs.

 ### Configuration

 You can configure wg-ui using commandline flags or environment variables.